PySimpleGUI/PySimpleGUI-Photo-Colorizer/readme.md

 ## Using the GUI

-To use the GUI you'll need to install PySimpleGUI (http://www.PySimpleGUI.org for instructions)

-One of these will install it for you.
+To use the GUI you'll need to install the dependencies specified in the `requirements.txt`.
+One of these will install them for you.

 ```
-pip install PySimpleGUI
+pip install -r requirements.txt
-pip3 install PySimpleGUI
+pip3 install -r requirements.txt
 ```

 Then you run the demo program using either `python` or `python3` dependind on your system: